Tim Brown - Course Director

-Somerset born, Joe was a scholarship student at Wells Cathedral School and then completed his undergraduate studies at the Royal Academy of Music.
-In his last year he took up the position of President of the Academy Students, during which period he received a Diamond Jubilee Award on behalf of the Royal Academy of Music, presented by Her Majesty the Queen.
+Somerset Born, Joseph attended Wells Cathedral School and then completed his studies at the Royal Academy of Music and the Royal Northern College of Music respectively.
+After his studies he took up the position of Students Union President at the Academy, where he was presented to Her Majesty the Queen to receive a Diamond Jubilee Award on behalf of the Royal Academy.

-Joe regularly organizes chamber music concerts in Somerset, and in 2016 Joe took over as String Course Tutor in Berwang.
-This will be his fourth course, having proved a great hit, not only with string players but across the course, for whom he has given several memorable performances with other student players from universities and music colleges.
+In 2016 Joe took over as String Course Tutor in Berwang.
+This will be his fifth course, originally attending as a student, having proved a great hit, not only with string players but across the course, for whom he has given several memorable performances with other student players from universities and music colleges.

 Sam Becker - Wind Tutor